Yale Center for Teaching and Learning

 Research by the Poorvu Center shows that a minuscule number of Yale College students plagiarize in their course papers.
 While acknowledging that new technologies can change the landscape, we know that most students want to do their own work because they care about learning.

-Tools like ChatGPT raise broader questions.
+Generative AI tools raise broader questions.
 We agree with this approach from Inside Higher Ed: “Go big.
 How do these tools allow us to achieve our intended outcomes differently and better?
 How can they promote equity and access?
 Better thinking and argumentation? … In the past, near-term prohibitions on … calculators, … spellcheck, [and] search engines … have fared poorly.
 They focus on in-course tactics rather than on the shifting contexts of what students need to know and how they need to learn it.”
 While the Poorvu Center doesn’t have all the answers, we can offer some general guidance and work with you to put this advice into practice.

 (3) Changes in assignment design and structure can substantially reduce students’ likelihood of cheating—and can also enhance their learning.
 Based on research about when students plagiarize (whether from published sources, commercial services, or each other), we know that students are less likely to cheat when they: